erzhan46/netcool-base/README.md

 This is a Netcool/OMNIbus v8.1 base image.
 Purpose of this image it to serve as a base for various Netcool/OMNIbus images running Object Server, probes, gateways, etc.

-Image is based on latest RHEL Universal Base Image (registry.access.redhat.com/ubi8/ubi:latest) to ensure that it is built on certified secure and reliable official Red Hat container image.
+This image is based on latest RHEL Universal Base Image (registry.access.redhat.com/ubi8/ubi:latest) to ensure that it is built on certified secure and reliable official Red Hat container image.

-Image can be used for development, testing and custom deployment purposes:
+This image can be used for development, testing and custom deployment purposes:
 - To build custom Netcool/OMNIbus Object Server image for development and testing purposes
 - To build custom image to run Netcool/OMNIbut probe or gateway not currently provided via official registry or for development and testing purposes
 - To build other custom Netcool/OMNIbus images (e.g. Proxy or Firewall Bridge servers)